SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 There's a 25% chance for Golden Stairs to be hidden in a wall tile between 6\~10F.<br/>You'll return to 11F after exiting from the Golden Interval area.

-It's rare to find Wall Collapse Scrolls this early, so you're unlikely to visit this one.<br/>However, if you do get lucky, be sure to explore the entire map on each floor.
+It's rare to find Great Hall Scrolls this early, so you're unlikely to visit this one.<br/>However, if you do get lucky, be sure to explore the entire map on each floor.

 The monster table changes from 3F to include enemies with ranged attacks.<br/>
 Snacky also appears, often resulting in a Horse Samurai or Cranky Tank.<br/>